 Some of the upper classmen add an S to the front of his name, but never out loud to his face.
 That would be a disaster if it slipped out.
 Mr. Hittbone is the MASTER OF DETENTIONS.
 He’s a hard hard hard-boiled egg.
 It’s not even funny.

 He’s married but told us he can’t stand his wife because she doesn’t make him dinner never turns off the house lights and watches TV all the time.
 “She even shops in bed, thanks to television,” he said.
 We all thought, “So what?”

 He has a son and daughter, but he never talks about his son.
 When he told us about his daughter, he said he was mad angry about how in the first year of whatever job she got she was making more money than him.

 He always says money is a “masterpiece in the eye of a masterpiece,” whatever that means.

-He smokes between classes, ripping the filters off his cigarettes.
+Mr. Hittbone smokes between classes, in front of the gold dome chapel, ripping the filters off his cigarettes.
 I’ve never seen another teacher smoke on campus, only him.
-He throws them on the ground, mashes them, and lights up another one.
+He throws the butts on the ground, mashes them, and lights up another one.

 Whenever anybody tells him cigarettes are bad for you, he scowls.

 “When it looks like I’ll live longer than my next cigarette I’ll scrape it off the bottom of my shoe,” he says.

 Whenever anybody tells him cigarettes are practically illegal, he gets mad about that, too.